transpocamp/transportationcamp.org/events/dc2019/index.markdown

 Join us for DC’s 8th annual event on **Saturday, January 12, 2019**.

 🚨 NEW VENUE! 🚨 (updated Dec 1, 2018)
 TransportationCamp DC is now scheduled to take place at Catholic University's [Pryzbyla Center](http://pryzbyla.cua.edu/).
-After six year at George Mason University’s Founders Hall in Arlington, we'll be returning to DC.
+After six years at George Mason University’s Founders Hall in Arlington, we'll be returning to DC.

 Registration is now open at [eventbrite.com/e/transportationcamp-dc-2019-tickets-52221497906](https://www.eventbrite.com/e/transportationcamp-dc-2019-tickets-52221497906).
 Tickets are $50; students are $35.
 Price includes breakfast and lunch.